 - Feels welcome to do so.

-In my opinion, good leaders work to live within the third option.
+In my opinion, good leaders try to create environments to live within the third option.
 I hope this was the case in my situation.

-I should say – because I know some are thinking – criticism comes easily to leaders.
-Do anything at all in leadership and someone will have a problem with it – and they won’t always be kind in how they voice their complaint.
-But, I’m not talking about this type criticism.
+But I’m not talking about the negative type of criticism.
 I am referring to constructive feedback from people I care about and who respect me.
 We all need that at times.

-Here are 7 ways I welcome correction from the people I lead:
+Here are 7 ways to welcome correction from the people we lead: